 Disclaimers: Crime counts are preliminary, unofficial and subject to change.
 Methodologies used to report data may vary from agency to agency, so comparisons between cities are not advised.
-Population covered is derived from FBI 2022 estimates.
-The full nationwide sample includes every agency in the RTCI with complete murder data through the most recent month.
+Population covered is derived from most recent FBI estimates (2023).
+Nationwide, and within states, the “full sample” only includes agencies with complete murder data through the most recent month.

 Welcome to the Real-Time Crime Index